Stichting Pensioenfonds ABP: Investments

 ABP manages the bulk of its investments in-house through its captive investment unit APG, a privately owned investment manager.
 APG operates as a subsidiary of Stichting Pensioenfonds ABP and was formerly known as ABP Investments.

 In 2006, ABP and PGGM, another large Dutch pension fund, considered a spinoff of their investment management businesses.
 The two pension funds coordinate their activities in private equity through AlpInvest Partners, one of the largest investors globally in the private equity asset class.
 Recently, AlpInvest Partners was acquired by the Carlyle group.

 In January 2014, Dutch newspaper Trouw reported that ABP acknowledged continuing their investment in Israeli banks Bank Hapoalim, Bank Leumi, and Bank Mizrahi-Tefahot, each of which fund Israeli settlement construction in the occupied Palestinian territories.

 In January 2025, it was announced that ABP was removing Tesla from the fund, triggered by the planned salary package for Elon Musk, which the fund voted against.

 US investment activities

 In the United States, as in Europe, ABP is a major investor in financial markets including public equity, fixed income, real estate, commodities, hedge funds and private equity.

 According to information published by ABP, its largest US investments include ExxonMobil, JPMorgan Chase, General Electric, Goldman Sachs, Morgan Stanley, Citigroup, Boston Properties, Public Storage, Microsoft and Cisco Systems.
+For various reasons, ABP divested from construction machine manufacturer Caterpillar and controversial AI software company Palantir.